HarryRHayden/CI-PP4/README.md

 #### Heroku Settings
 You will need to set your Environment Variables - this is a key step to ensuring your application is deployed properly.
 1. In the Settings tab, click on `Reveal Config Vars` and set the following variables:
-    - Add key: `PORT` & value `8000`
     - Add key: DATABASE_URL, this should have been created automatically by Heroku.
     - Add key: CLOUDINARY_URL and the value as your cloudinary API Environment variable e.g.
     - Add key: SECRET_KEY and the value as a complex string which will be used to provide cryptographic signing.

-2. Buildpacks are also required for proper deployment, simply click `Add buildpack` and search for the ones that you require.
-    - For this project, I needed to add `Python`.

 ####  Heroku Deployment
 In the Deploy tab: